 An international band of brightly clad hikers slurping borshch with weather-beaten Hutsuls; mountain bikers competing with horse-drawn carts and clapped-out Ladas for pothole space; wooded mountainsides hoisting a beautiful backdrop as the fast-flowing Tysa River gurgles beneath precariously hung footbridges – this is Rakhiv, chaotically post-Soviet and crudely rural, but the best base from which to explore the southern Carpathians.

-While Rakhiv's derelict state is shocking even by Ukrainian standards, the place has a raw energy that draws foreigners in their thousands.
-Some have even settled here to farm and carry on the traditional ways of the Hutsuls.
+While Rakhiv's derelict state in places is shocking even by Ukrainian standards, the place has a raw energy that draws adventurous foreigners and Ukrainians alike.
+Some outsiders have even settled here to farm and carry on the traditional ways of the Hutsuls.
 Peace Corps volunteers posted here love the place.

-Rakhiv is good for a couple of days to take on supplies, have a chuckle visiting a 'geographical centre of Europe' that's not really and to enjoy a little hiking.
-A Swiss-Ukrainian project, Forza, is working on regional regeneration, including the marking of trails into the Carpathian National Nature Park.
+Rakhiv is good for a couple of days to organise supplies, have a chuckle visiting a 'geographical centre of Europe' that's really not, and enjoy a little hiking.